If you want to experience the Australian Outback, there is nothing better than a Northern Territory road trip when you travel to Australia.

 If you have time, check out the nearby Anbangbang Billabong (a nice spot for lunch) or walk up the Nawurlandja Lookout for spectacular views cross the escarpment (best at sunset).

-It isn’t a cheap activity at a whopping $300 for a family of 4, but it was one of the highlights of our Northern Territory road trip.
+It isn’t a cheap activity at a whopping $300 for a family of 4, but it was one of the highlights on our Northern Territory travel itinerary.